 Operations on the C&OV

 As mentioned on the previous page, there are six staging yards that feed the traffic on and off of the layout.
 Each one has a primary regional railroad assigned to it.
 On the lower mainline these include Pittsburgh, PA (Pennsylvania RR), Columbus, OH (New York Central), Cumberland, MD (B&O) and Middlesboro, KY (Southern and L&N).
-The upper mainline has staging for Richmond, VA (C&O and RF&P) and Portsmouth, OH (N&W).
+The upper mainline has staging for Richmond, VA (C&O) and Portsmouth, OH (N&W).
 To monitor the movement of trains in these hidden staging yards, I installed nine night-vision surveillance cameras at the entry and end points of each yard.
 The images are displayed on a TV next to my Dispatcher's desk and can be shown individually or in any number of split screen variations.
 I created a sequence timetable with 16 scheduled trains, six of which are passenger consists.
 Crew members are issued rotating job assignments on a call board when they arrive.

-Our current Yardmaster, Joe Haggard, controls Colton Yard through a central panel which uses state-of-the-art touch toggles.
+The Yardmaster controls Colton Yard through a central panel which uses state-of-the-art touch toggles.
 He has a list of all scheduled trains that gives color-coded instructions for blocking cars.
 The Yardmaster dictates the movement of all traffic within yard limits.
 Now that the turntable is operational, we may add a hostler position to move and service motive power.
 We use 2-way radios with headsets for communication.
 I love hearing the prototype chatter between crew members during our sessions!
 I serve as Dispatcher so that I can manage the session from a central location.
 The movement of traffic is controlled and monitored through the use of JMRI Panel Pro on my Mac.
 While road crews have the authority to use a combination of ground throws and touch toggle panels (for hard to reach switches) along the mainlines, I control turnouts within staging yards from the computer.
 Using JMRI with the surveillance cameras has removed all of the guess work and hazards associated with hidden staging.
 Panel Pro also allows you to create moveable train "markers" which I use to monitor the location of trains.
 As crew members "OS" their locations, I advance the related marker through the schematic.
 This assists me in planning meets and alleviating traffic congestion.
 As we gain experience, we may eventually add track warrants to enhance operations.

 For car forwarding, I use car cards and waybills.
 I purchase the car cards from Micro-Mark, but prefer to add printed labels instead of writing the information by hand.
 I make my own waybills using a software program from Shenandoah Software.
 The waybills are color coded by destination and staging route.
 This not only assists the Yardmaster in blocking cars, but also helps me tremendously in restaging the layout between sessions.
 I also created Train Order cards to go in the boxes with specific instructions for operators.
 Each town and major switching area has a card box with compartments for each track, a sorting shelf for clipboards and cards, and a tube cut from PVC pipe for holding uncoupling picks and pencils.
 As I mentioned earlier, three of the towns have small touch toggle panels for turnouts that are difficult to reach.
 Each town also has a small digital timer with an instruction label for passenger station stops, as well as throttle holders and Digitrax panels.
 In areas where there are industries with multiple tracks, I added labeled track diagrams to avoid operator confusion.
 My goal was to create a very contemporary, sleek looking fascia.
 As a result, I chose to paint the fascia boards black to match the track lighting and create a very professional-looking presentation.